wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-soap-connector-example.md

 * Execute a SOQL query to retrieve the Account Names in all the existing accounts.

-     In this example use the Salesforce Object Query Language (SOQL) to search stored Salesforce data for specific information which is created under `sObjects`.
+     In this example, the Salesforce Object Query Language (SOQL) is used to search stored Salesforce data for specific information which is created under `sObjects`.

-All two operations are exposed via an `salesforce-soap-API` API.
+All two operations are exposed via a `salesforce-soap-API` API.
 The API with the context `/salesforce` has two resources

 * `/createRecords`: Creates a new `Account` object in Salesforce.
 * `/queryRecords` : Retrieve the Account Names in all the existing accounts in Salesforce.

 <img src="{{base_path}}/assets/img/integrate/connectors/salesforcesoap-connector.png" title="Using Salesforcesoap SOAP Connector" width="800" alt="Using Salesforcesoap SOAP Connector"/>

 The user calls the Salesforce SOAP API.
 It invokes the **createRecords** resource and creates a new account in Salesforce.
-Then through the **queryRecords** resource, it displays all the existing account details to the user.
+Then, through the **queryRecords** resource, it displays all the existing account details to the user.

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

-## Setting up the Integration Project
+## Setting up the integration project

 Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.